Free Kitchen Hacks eBook

 PIN PRINT RATE

-Get your fried food fix with these perfectly seasoned Crispy Fried Oyster Mushrooms that are good for your mood and the planet!
+Get your fried food fix with these perfectly seasoned Crispy Fried Oyster Mushrooms that are tender on the inside and crunchy on the outside from the golden-brown Panko crust.

 Prep Time 15 minutes